 Cloudways offers an innovative approach to hosting that’s different from the traditional shared and VPS hosts that I, and probably you, am used to.

 The interface is easy to use, even if you’re not a system administrator.
-Compared to cPanel, it’s much more user friendly.
+Compared to cPanel, it’s much more user-friendly.

-At least for my DigitalOcean test server, performance was brilliant.
+At least for my DigitalOcean test server, the performance was brilliant.
 Load times under one second and no buckling under pressure.